shhhkun/SmartMirror/mobile_app/MainApp/README.md

 - add event handeler for disconnect events in the ble manager.
 - maybe make a top right status menu/icon that shows connection status stuff. could also be a button that takes you to a dedicated status page.
 - if dropped connections are still a problem, could have something that polls the mirror every x seconds. as a keep connection alive type thing.
+- make a draw.io block diagram of how this app works.

 maybe:
 - persist a user's config to disk